What Is a Trade School? 2025 Guide to Programs & Careers

 Plus, new models are making education even more accessible.
 Online trade schools like SkillCat offer subscription based training for just a few dollars a month, removing major financial barriers.
 You can explore affordable online training options that cover HVAC, electrical, plumbing, and more.

-Upon graduation, you’ll receive a credential that proves your proficiency.
-This is usually one of the following:
+Upon graduation, you will receive a credential that proves your proficiency.
+This is usually a certificate, diploma, or an Associate of Applied Science (A.A.S.) degree.

 The Pros and Cons of Trade School